tops4u/Ram-Tester/README.md

 **LED Function:**
 - Continuous Red - Off - Red Flashing: Config Error with the DIP Switches or internal Logic Error
-- Green to Yellow Fading : Testing ongoing
+- Constant Green or Green fading to Yellow(ish) : Test ongoing
-- 1x Red followed by n Green Flashes : Addressline Error. n-Green indicates the failing Addressline
+- 1x Red followed by n Green Flashes : Addressline Error. n-Green indicates the failing Addressline - Keep in mind zero green blink will be issued for address line 0 (A0)
 - 2x Red followed by n Green Flashes : Error during Bit Testing. n-Green indicates the failing Pattern.
 (Pattern 1 - Stuck Bit in On, Pattern 2 - Stuck Bit in Off, 3 or 4 there is crosstalk between columns).
-- Long Green - short black : Test successful.
+- Long Green - short off  : Test successful.
 The Tester assumed this to be the larger Type to Test (1Mx4, 256x1 or 64x4)
 - Long Green - short red  : Test successful.
-The Tester assumed this to be the smaller Type to Test (256x4, 64x1 or 16x4) **BUT**: If the Chip is not this type, this could mean a faulty Adressline (like A9 for 1Mx4 therefore it will be mistakenly  accounted as 256x4).
+The Tester assumed this to be the smaller Type to Test (256x4, 64x1 or 16x4) **BUT**: If the Chip is not this type, this could mean a faulty Adressline (like A9 for 1Mx4 therefore it will be mistakenly accounted as 256x4 - the tester has no way to figure this out).

 **NOTE:** The following will not be tested:
 1. Speed requirements.
 The tests are carried out in a way that slow and fast RAM should pass.
 It will not test if 70ns RAM really works flawless at 70ns.
 2. The Chessboard Patterns are actually only tested Row-Wise and not interleaved between multiple Rows.
+This might be improved later on (it will make testing about 30% slower).
-3. Pin connectivity, buffers and decoders are only simply checked if they work - no checks for internal errors or crosstalk.
+3. Pin connectivity, buffers and decoders are only simply checked if they work - no checks for severe internal errors or crosstalk.
+As such it is tested that no Pin got disconnected or the Buffer/Decoder ignores this pin.
+If the Decoder or Buffer confuses Pins this might go unnoticed.
+This test might be improved later on.
+4. Refresh functionality is not tested, neither is the retention time.
+As tests for storage are carried out Row by Row, each Row needs to Store the Values for only a fraction of its max specified retention time.
+A simple Test might be added later on to check the refresh on a few rows.
+Intensive Testing i.e. each Row, would substantially slow tests down.
-4. Of course there is no 100% Warranty that the Tester will not render false positive or false negative test Results.
+5. Of course there is no 100% Warranty that the Tester will not render false positive or false negative test Results.

 ## Build
 **BOM**